tazama-lf/docs/Product/configuration-management.md

 The rule would typically be known as “rule 099” and is called the rule name.
 The deployed version of the rule processor would be “1.0.0” and is called the rule processor version.

-In reality system processors are deployed from their GitHub source code via Jenkins.
+In reality platform processors are deployed from their GitHub source code via Jenkins.
 Rule processors are version- or source-controlled using GitHub’s native source control functionality and changes to a rule processor’s source code are fully accounted for between versions.

 The configuration of a particular processor is handled separately from the processor source code.
 The configuration of a specific version of a processor may be changed without changing the underlying code and will then result in a new behavior in the rule processor’s execution.
 The same rule processor version may even be deployed multiple times with a different configuration applied to each of the different instances.